 You can enable third party access restrictions by visiting the organization settings page on GitHub, and clicking “Setup application access restrictions” button in the “Third-party application access policy” section.

 If you enable these restrictions on an organization for which CircleCI has been running builds then we will stop receiving push event hooks from GitHub (thus not building new pushes), and API calls will be denied (causing, for instance, re-builds of old builds to fail the source checkout.)
 To get CircleCI working again you have to grant access to the CircleCI application.

 The account and permissions system we use is not as clear as we would like and as mentioned we have a much improved system in development with users as first class citizens in CircleCI.

 Deployment keys and user keys

 When you add a new project, CircleCI creates a deployment key on the web-based VCS (GitHub or Bitbucket) for your project.
 A deploy key is a repo-specific SSH key.
 If you are using GitHub as your VCS then GitHub has the public key, and CircleCI stores the private key.
 The deployment key gives CircleCI access to a single repository.
 To prevent CircleCI from pushing to your repository, this deployment key is read-only.

 If you want to push to the repository from your builds, you will need a deployment key with write access.
 The steps to create a deployment key with write access depend on your VCS.
 See below for GitHub-specific instructions.

 A user key is a user-specific SSH key.
 Your VCS has the public key, and CircleCI stores the private key.
 Possession of the private key gives the ability to act as that user, for purposes of ‘git’ access to projects.

-Go to https://circleci.com/gh/you/test-repo/edit#ssh, and add the key you created in step 1.
+Go to your project settings, click on SSH Keys, and “Add SSH key”, and add the private key you created in step 1.
 In the “Hostname” field, enter “github.com”, and press the submit button.